szyma28/szyma28.github.io/docs/Implementation.md

 The style.css provides the visually aesthetic look of all the webpages.

+The script.js provides the scripts used for FindNearest.html to save on space and make the HTML more readable.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?